adelbibi/website2.0/content/publication/physics_pde_certification/index.md

 ---
-title: When Do Prompting and Prefix-Tuning Work?
-A Theory of Capabilities and Limitations
+title: Efficient Error Certification for Physics-Informed Neural Networks

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Francisco Eiras
+- admin
+- Rudy Bunel
-- Aleksandra Petrov
+- Krishnamurthy Dvijotham
 - Philip H.S.
 Torr
-- admin
+- M. Pawan Kumar

 author_notes: